woojinlee-drug-discovery/MD-simulation-scripts/Crosslinking_pair_distance_analysis/README.md

-# Inter-Chain Residue Distance Analysis from PDB Structures
+# Crosslinking Residue Pair Distance Analysis from PDB Structures

 This script measures selected inter-chain residue distances from a set of PDB structures using MDAnalysis.